-Wellhead Protection Details
+Wellhead Details

-WATER SOURCES: Rock County Rural Water serves about 75% of Rock County, including the towns of Beaver Creek, Hills, Kanaranzi, Magnolia and Steen.
+WATER SOURCES: RCRW serves about 75% of Rock County.
 It pumps water from 11 shallow wells to 800 connections serving about 3,000 people.
 Last year, RCRW produced about 300 million gallons.
-It mixes water from its wells to ensure nitrate levels remain below the limit of

-John Piepgras, whose career was in engineering and business, lives in the Chicago suburbs.
-David Piepgras, 80, a consulting neurosurgeon at 10 parts per million.
-That Minnesota Department of Health risk limit is based on the concentration deemed safe to consume daily over a lifetime.
+It mixes water from its wells to ensure nitrate levels remain below the limit of 10 parts per million - an MDH risk limit is based on the concentration deemed safe to consume daily over a lifetime.

-PROTECTION AREA: The Minnesota Department of Health mapped the 4,500-acre drinking water supply management area.
-It borders the Rock River, above, and includes a 2,706-acre highly vulnerable wellhead protection area.
+PROTECTION AREA: The 4,500-acre drinking water supply management area borders the Rock River. and includes a 2,706-acre highly vulnerable wellhead protection area.